Can Stress Cause Spotting?

 Endometriosis

 Endometriosis is a painful condition that causes uterine tissue to grow outside the uterus.
-In addition to pain, those with endometriosis can have heavy menstrual bleeding and irregular menstrual cycles.
+In addition to pain, those with endometriosis can have heavy menstrual bleeding and irregular periods.
 The color of the spots may also be brown in color.
+Polycystic ovary syndrome is another condition that can cause similar symptoms, including pain and spotting.

 Online counseling with Regain